 Unfortunately, Instagram does not include any options in its actual program that allow you to download your photos.
 However, that hasn’t stopped certain clever users from developing workarounds that can do it.
 In this tutorial, we’ll show you how to use one such service, known as Instaport.

-How to download photos from Instagram (using Instaport)
+How to use Instaport to download your photos from Instagram

 Go to www.instaport.me in your web browser on your desktop computer.
 Once you’re there, click Sign In with Instagram.